Fiyinfoluwa-awe/darey.io-pbl/Project12.md

 # Ansible Refactoring, Assignments & Imports
 ![image](https://github.com/Fiyinfoluwa-awe/darey.io-pbl/assets/131634975/941d11cd-c0e5-45c7-97cb-df60cf5ff3cf)
-In this project, I will continue working with ansible-config-mgt repository and make some improvements to my code.
+In this project, I continued working with ansible-config-mgt repository and made some improvements to my code.
 We will learn to refactor our Ansible code, create assignments and learn how to use imports functionality.
 Imports allow to effectively re-use previously created playbooks in a new playbook, allowing for reuse when needed.

 ## Code Refactoring
 **Refactoring** is a general term in computer programming.
 It means making changes to the source code without changing expected behaviour of the software.
 The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper commenting without affecting the logic.
 For this project we will move things around a little in our ansible code from the last project but the overall state of the infrastructure will remain the same.